 I am an artist and I’ve been thinking…

-Expect 200 participants in every artistic discipline, plus live local music, gourmet food trucks, a Street Market and a Children’s Area.
-You know something crazy and wonderful will happen!
-Free to attend.
+Expect 150 participants in every artistic discipline, plus live local music, gourmet food trucks, and a Children’s Area.
+If you haven’t experienced the joyous renovations to the historic Olmsted Linear Park you must come see for yourself and enjoy art in the open.
+Free to attend. festivalonponce.com

 Patrick Dennis is an artist, gallery owner and President of the Atlanta Foundation for Public Spaces.
 Email him at Patrick@affps.com.